This topic describes how to connect to a Windows instance from a local client.

 - A logon password is set for the instance.
 If you have not set a password or if you have forgotten the password, you must reset the password for the instance.
 For more information, see Reset the logon password of an instance.

 - The instance can access the Internet:

-- In a virtual private cloud (VPC), a public IP address is assigned to the instance or an elastic IP address (EIP) is associated with the instance when the instance is created.
+- In a virtual private cloud (VPC), you can assign a public IP address to an instance when you create the instance and purchase bandwidth for the instance.
+You can also associate an elastic IP address (EIP) with an instance after you create the instance.
 For more information, see Create an IPv4 VPC.

 - In the classic network, a public IP address is assigned to the instance by using one

 - If you select Assign Public IPv4 Address when you create a subscription or pay-as-you-go instance, a public IP address is assigned to the instance.

 - If you do not select Assign Public IPv4 Address when you create a subscription instance, you can upgrade the bandwidth to obtain a public IP address for the instance.
 For more information, see Overview of instance upgrade and downgrade.